 Section 16(a) of the Exchange Act requires our directors, officers or persons who beneficially own more than 10% of any class of our equity securities to file with the SEC reports of ownership and changes in ownership of the Corporation's common stock held by them.
 Copies of these reports must also be provided to the Corporation.
-Based on our review of these reports, we believe that, during the year ended December 31, 2022, all such reports that were required to be filed were filed on a timely basis, except that one report filed by David C. Colander related to the sale of 29 shares of common stock was filed six days subsequent to the deadline for such report.
+Based on our review of these reports, we believe that, during the year ended December 31, 2023, all such reports that were required to be filed were filed on a timely basis.